-Possibly the most valuable perk of coworking is the sense of camaraderie and the opportunity to network.
+Possibly the most valuable perk of coworking is the sense of camaraderie among the coworking community members and the opportunity to network.
 Many coworking stations are symbiotic ecosystems, where businesses can connect with freelancers, lawyers, clients, potential partners, and more.

-Tenants who travel and don’t always need the space may prefer the daily, weekly, or monthly payment options most coworking spaces offer.
+Tenants who travel and don’t always need the space may prefer the daily, weekly, or monthly payment options most coworking offices offer for their workspaces.
 Costs for coworking spaces vary greatly based on factors such as length of contract and type of space.
 For example, a freelancer could rent a flexible desk (available 24/7), a dedicated desk (available during business hours), or a shared desk (a desk shared with one or more other coworkers).

 The Advantages of Renting Office Space

 When you rent your own space, you can put your company logo on the sign above the door, on the window, and in the street outside.
-When you interview a potential employee or invite a business partner to visit, he or she will enter a space that reflects your company values and culture.
-The environment won’t be muddled with the values and cultures of the coworking company and the other tenants.
+When you interview a potential employee or invite a business partner to visit, he or she will enter a space that reflects your company values, culture, and community.
+The environment won’t be injected with the values and cultures of the coworking company and the other tenants.